durgaprasad-dev-cse/Cybersecurity-Platform/README.md

 The platform can integrate with the VirusTotal API to obtain additional threat-intelligence information.

-The application can:
+VirusTotal Workflow
+Step 1 — Receive URL

-Receive the submitted URL
+The application receives the URL submitted by the user.

-Perform local analysis
+Step 2 — Local Analysis

+The URL is analyzed using local security heuristics.

+Step 3 — VirusTotal Request

-Submit the URL to VirusTotal
+The URL can be submitted to VirusTotal when integration is configured.

-Retrieve the available analysis
-Process the security-engine results
+Step 4 — Retrieve Analysis

+Available threat-intelligence information is retrieved.

+Step 5 — Process Results

+Security-engine results are processed by the application.

+Step 6 — Generate Report

-Present the information through the application's own security-report interface VirusTotal Information Can Include
+The information is presented through the application's security-report interface.

+VirusTotal Information

+VirusTotal information can include:

-Malicious detections
+🔹 Malicious Detections

+Security engines that identify potentially malicious behavior.

-Suspicious detections
+🔹 Suspicious Detections

+Security engines that classify the resource as suspicious.

-Harmless results
+🔹 Harmless Results

+Engines that do not identify malicious behavior.

-Undetected results
+🔹 Undetected Results

-Security-vendor detections
+Engines that do not provide a malicious detection.

+🔹 Security-Engine Detections

+Results reported by individual security engines.

-Analysis status
+🔹 Analysis Status

+The current status of the analysis.

+🔹 Phishing Detections

-Phishing-related detections when reported by engines Redirect information when available
+Phishing-related detections when reported by security engines.

+🔹 Redirect Information

+Redirect information when available.

+🔹 Final URL

-Final URL information when available
+The final destination URL when available.

-Example Workflow
+URL Analysis Workflow
 User enters URL
        │
        ▼
 Flask receives URL
        │
        ▼
-Local URL analysis
+Local URL Analysis
        │
        ▼
-VirusTotal API request
+VirusTotal API Request
        │
        ▼
-Threat-intelligence response
+Threat Intelligence Response
        │
        ▼
-Result processing
+Result Processing
        │
        ▼
-Security report
+Security Report
        │
        ▼
-User sees analysis
+User Views Analysis
 🧠 URL Risk Classification

-Depending on the available local analysis and VirusTotal results, the application can display classifications such as:
+Depending on the available analysis results, the application can display classifications such as:

-HIGH RISK
+🔴 HIGH RISK

+Multiple significant indicators may require immediate caution.

-MALICIOUS
+🔴 MALICIOUS

+Available threat-intelligence results indicate malicious activity.

-PHISHING DETECTED
+🔴 PHISHING DETECTED

+Available analysis identifies characteristics associated with phishing.

-SUSPICIOUS
+🟡 SUSPICIOUS

+One or more suspicious indicators require additional investigation.

-NO MALICIOUS DETECTION
+🟢 NO MALICIOUS DETECTION

+No malicious detection was returned by the available analysis.

-NOT DETERMINED
+⚪ NOT DETERMINED

+Insufficient information is available to determine the security status.

-Important Security Principle
+⚠️ Important Security Principle
+HTTPS Does Not Guarantee Safety

 An HTTPS connection does not automatically mean that a website is safe.

+No Detection Does Not Guarantee Safety

-Similarly, a URL with no current malicious detections should not be interpreted as an absolute guarantee that the website is safe.
+A URL with no current malicious detections should not be interpreted as an absolute guarantee that the website is safe.

+Threat Intelligence Changes

 Threat intelligence changes over time, and automated security tools cannot guarantee detection of every malicious URL.